Savana2020/ENC4265/manual.md

 - Use the editing tools in the Media Gallery to crop or enhance your screenshots.
 - Share directly to social media or message friends from the Media Gallery.
 **Recording Gameplay**
- Figure 19: Recording gameplay with the Create button

 1. During gameplay, press the Create button once to open the Create menu.
 2. Select "Start New Recording" or use the shortcut: double-press the Create button to start/stop recording.
 3. To save recent gameplay, select "Save Recent Gameplay" and choose your preferred duration.